openoakland/openoakland.org/src/_about/onboarding.md

 - What do you want to do in Oakland?
 - How do you want to help in Oakland?
-- What&#8217;s not working around you?
+- What's not working around you?
 - What partnerships can be nurtured?
 Created?
 - What role(s) do you want to play at OpenOakland?